janoellerich/RooTri/README.md

    - arg4   c of of parameter plane equation, default = 1
    - arg5   d of of parameter plane equation, default = 0
 3. Execute script, output m x 2 matrix called 'ipmat'

+## Cite as
+### MDPI and ACS Style
+Oellerich, J.; Büscher, K.J.; Degel, J.P.
+RooTri: A Simple and Robust Function to Approximate the Intersection Points of a 3D Scalar Field with an Arbitrarily Oriented Plane in MATLAB.
+Algorithms 2023, 16, 409. https://doi.org/10.3390/a16090409

+### AMA Style
+Oellerich J, Büscher KJ, Degel JP.
+RooTri: A Simple and Robust Function to Approximate the Intersection Points of a 3D Scalar Field with an Arbitrarily Oriented Plane in MATLAB.
+Algorithms.
+2023; 16(9):409. https://doi.org/10.3390/a16090409

+### Chicago/Turabian Style
+Oellerich, Jan, Keno Jann Büscher, and Jan Philipp Degel.
+2023.
+"RooTri: A Simple and Robust Function to Approximate the Intersection Points of a 3D Scalar Field with an Arbitrarily Oriented Plane in MATLAB" Algorithms 16, no. 9: 409. https://doi.org/10.3390/a16090409